Pleijel's theorem for Schr\"odinger operators: Introduction

-\begin{remark} We point out that case A holds for the harmonic oscillator and case B for the hydrogen atom Hamiltonian (that is to say when $V$ is a Coulomb potential). \end{remark}
+\begin{remark} We point out that case A holds for the sum of finitely many harmonic oscillator potentials $(a=b=2$, $c=1)$ and case B for atomic Hamiltonians (that is to say when $V$ is the sum of finitely many Coulomb potentials, $a=b=1$, $c=2$). \end{remark}

-In both cases, the quadratic form associated to the differential operator $-\Delta+V$, acting on $C^\infty_c(\R^d\setminus X)$ {(where $X=\emptyset$ in case A and $Y=\{x_1,\dots,x_N\}$ in case B)}, is lower-semi bounded, as we show in section \ref{sechardy}.
-We can therefore define the self-adjoint operator $H_V$ as the Friedrichs extension of this differential operator.
+In both cases, the quadratic form associated to the differential operator $-\Delta+V$, acting on $C^\infty_c(\R^d\setminus X)$ {(where $X=\emptyset$ in case A and $X=\{x_1,\dots,x_N\}$ in case B)}, is lower-semi bounded, and we can therefore define the self-adjoint operator $H_V$ as the Friedrichs extension of this differential operator, as we show in section \ref{sechardy} and appendix \ref{annex0}.
 We restrict our attention to $H_V$ in the rest of the paper, although the differential operator might have other self-adjoint extensions in some cases.
-The following result is proved in section \ref{sechardy}.
+The following result is also proved in section \ref{sechardy} and appendix \ref{annex0}.